neithernut/dr.w.falls/doc/design/ServerClient.md

 the case of a closed connection, the task will terminate.

-## Game master console task
+## Game master console tasks

-A single game master console task is created for all consoles.
-It will receive parsed lines from the various consoles, process them and send replies.
-It will receive the `Sender` for the initial game control channel passed to the lobby and the `Receiver` for phase updates.
-Furthermore it will access the global game settings as well as the roster initialized by the lobby control task.
+One task will be responsible for accepting connections to the console socket via an optional UNIX domain socket and spawning game consoles.
+In addition, this task will listen for `SIGUSR1`, upon which it will initiate the game start.

-This task is also responsible for accepting connections from UNIX domain sockets.
+Each console task will receive a handle through which it may pull a `Sender` for issuing commands as well as the `Receiver` for phase updates.
+Furthermore it will access the global game settings as well as the roster.

-If this task receives an "end of game" indication via the phase update channel, or if the channel's writing end closes, this task will terminate.
+All game console tasks, as well as the central game console task, will terminate if receiving an "end of game" indication via the phase update channel or if the channel's writing end closes.